bind5g/BIND5G/NaaS-API/examples/federated_examples.md

 		}
    ```

+ SITE 2

  - [ ] Navigate to the NaaS-API UI with your preferred browser:
 	 `http://testbed2_ip:testbed2_port/v0/ui`
 - [ ] Create Edge Resources: POST/compute request with the following body request: